-Minimum Guidelines CEO: 6.0x base salary Other Executive Officers: 3.0x base salary Period to Comply (1) Within five years from the later of: (i) February 7, 2017 (the date of adoption of the policy) or (ii) the date of the executive's hiring or promotion.
-Shares Counted (2) Shares owned outright or in a trust for benefit (including shares acquired from equity awards or from share market purchases) Shares or units held in broad-based share purchase plans (i.e., the Employee Stock Purchase Plan, U.K. Sharesave) Shares held in a 401(k) self-directed brokerage account Shares deemed held in the WTW Deferred Savings Plan and the WTW Stable Value Excess Plan Unvested and vested restricted shares or RSUs that are subject to time-based vesting Unvested earned PSUs Shares Not Counted Unvested or vested/unexercised share options Unvested / unearned PSUs Additional Information Once an executive accumulates sufficient shares to meet his or her individual requirement, the executive is not required to retain shares above the threshold.
+Minimum Guidelines CEO: 6x base salary Other Executive Officers: 3x base salary Period to Comply Within five years from the date of the executive's hiring or promotion Shares Counted Shares owned outright or in a trust for benefit (including shares acquired from equity awards or from share market purchases) Shares or units held in broad-based share purchase plans (i.e., the Employee Share Purchase Plan and the U.K. Share Incentive Plan) Shares held in a 401(k) self-directed brokerage account Shares deemed held in the WTW Deferred Savings Plan and the WTW Stable Value Excess Plan Unvested and vested restricted shares or RSUs that are subject to time-based vesting Unvested earned PSUs Shares Not Counted Unvested or vested/unexercised share options Unvested / unearned PSUs Additional Information Once an executive accumulates sufficient shares to meet his or her individual requirement, the executive is not required to retain shares above the threshold.
 If, as a result of a share price decline subsequent to an executive meeting his or her ownership requirement, the executive no longer satisfies the ownership requirement as of the Company's fiscal year-end, the executive is not required to buy additional shares to meet the ownership requirement.
 However, the executive is required to retain the number of shares that originally were acquired to reach the share ownership threshold until such time as he or she is once again above the threshold.

-- (1) Failure to comply with or make reasonable progress towards meeting the share ownership guidelines in a timely fashion would result in the executive being required to retain all of the net shares received upon the vesting of RSUs and PSUs and the exercise of options to purchase WTW shares and may impact future grants.
-The HCC Committee has interpreted "reasonable progress" for purposes of measuring compliance as looking at an executive's ownership levels (calculated under guidelines) compared to ownership levels that would be expected at the relevant stage of the five-year transition period (e.g., 1/5 per year after first year). - (2) Related value based on the average daily share price over the last 30 business days of the Company's fiscal year.
+- Failure to comply with or make reasonable progress towards meeting the share ownership guidelines in a timely fashion would result in the executive being required to retain all of the net shares received upon the vesting of RSUs and PSUs and the exercise of options to purchase WTW shares and may impact future grants.
+The HCC Committee has interpreted "reasonable progress" for purposes of measuring compliance as looking at an executive's ownership levels (calculated under guidelines) compared to ownership levels that would be expected at the relevant stage of the five-year transition period (e.g., 1/5 per year after first year). - Related value based on the average daily share price over the last 30 business days of the Company's fiscal year.

-As of December 31, 2022, the NEOs have either satisfied the minimum required share ownership requirements or have made reasonable progress to achieve the ownership guidelines within the prescribed period.
+As of December 31, 2023, the NEOs have satisfied the minimum required share ownership requirements.